 The withholding tax rates in Portugal are straightforward:

-• Portuguese residents pay 28% on their investment income
+- Portuguese residents pay 28% of their investment income

 Portugal’s participation exemption regime is one of its most important tax features.
 Companies based in Portugal don’t pay taxes on dividends if they own at least 10% of the capital or voting rights for more than a year.